neptune-ai/examples/how-to-guides/sagemaker/README.md

 The following examples show how to use the Neptune client with SageMaker.
 The examples use Jupyter notebooks.
-The notebooks in most cases should be run from either SageMaker notebooks or SageMaker Studio notebooks -- regarding how they should be used is provided within the notebooks.
+The notebooks in most cases should be run from either SageMaker notebooks or SageMaker Studio notebooks -- you'll find this information within the notebook itself.

 For running the example of using the custom docker container, you will additionally need to install [docker] and [AWS CLI] tools.